Fertility Services Market

 -

-In October 2022, Maven Clinic, a US-based company specializing in telemedicine for women's and family health, partnered with Indira IVF.
-This collaboration aimed to offer Maven members in India access to Indira IVF's top-tier clinical care and comprehensive virtual family-building services through the Maven platform.
+In October 2022, Maven Clinic, a U.S.-based leader in telemedicine for women's and family health, partnered with Indira IVF to expand access to high-quality reproductive care.
+Through this collaboration, Maven members in India gained access to Indira IVF’s clinical expertise and comprehensive virtual family-building services via the Maven platform.

 -

-In November 2020, Ferring B.V. and Igenomix embarked on a four-year research collaboration focused on developing innovative therapeutic solutions for treating pregnancy-related conditions.
+In November 2020, Ferring B.V. and Igenomix initiated a four-year research collaboration aimed at developing innovative therapeutic solutions for pregnancy-related conditions.
+This partnership focuses on advancing reproductive medicine and improving outcomes for women’s health globally.

 Fertility Services Market Segment Analysis

-In this report, the Fertility Services Market has been segmented by Underlying Cause, Treatment Type, End User and Geography.
+In this report, the Fertility Services Market has been segmented by Procedure, Service, End-User and Geography.

 Others